ForgottenGlory/forgottenglory.github.io/docs/readme/atelier.md

 1. Consult the [Atelier MCM Configuration](https://forgottenglory.github.io/mcms/ateliermcm/) document and follow all listed steps.
 This step is required if you want the list to work properly.
 2. Don’t forget to save your game after configuring the MCMs, I promise you don’t want to have to do this step more than once.

+## The Screenshots
+Screenshots are, by default, saved to your Skyrim SE installation folder.
+If you are sharing your screenshots, make sure to upload the PNG version of the file and not the BMP version (the BMP version is created automatically by ENB).
+Many places (such as Discord) don't play nice with BMP files and prefer PNGs.

+If you want some tips on how to take better screenshots, consult this link: [Click Here](https://www.tesgeneral.com/screenshot) If you're feeling particularly fancy, you can even open up your screenshots in Photoshop or GIMP and make adjustments to get the exact feeling/color/style you're going for.

 ## Adding to Atelier
 The only support provided for adding mods to Atelier is for adding additional Skyrim SE outfits using the CBBE or 3BBB bodies.
 Adding any other mods is not supported in any way, shape or form.